apnadkarni/blt/man/combomenu.rst

   **-borderwidth** *numPixels*

     Specifies the borderwidth of the menu.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the menu.
-The value may have any of the forms accept able to **Tk_GetPixels**.
+    *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
     The default is "1".

   **-checkbuttoncolor** *colorName*